I once practiced qigong for 4000 days in a row. That’s 11 years without missing a single day.

 How to Create Habits That Stick

-Call me crazy, but I’m so passionate about this subject that I’m offering 80% off the price of my online course called:
+I’m so passionate about this subject that I poured my knowledge, my experience, and my heart into an online course called:

 This online course is all about using a 2-minute daily qigong practice as a gateway to other healthy habits.